 Please fill out this form.
 If you have a time-sensitive, urgent need, please call us instead.

 A list of forms you may need when dealing with a legal issue or problem in Vermont.

-This section has information about family law in Vermont, including child custody, divorce, grandparents' rights, and relief from domestic abuse.
+This section has information about family law in Vermont, including child custody and visitation, child support, divorce, parentage, relief from domestic abuse and more.